Ralph Waldo Emerson

 How must I now rearrange my life’s priorities?

 Let’s say for instance that you are a musician.
 You are actually a very talented musician, however in order to succeed you need the ability to be able to promote yourself.
-But this is a problem because you are naturally an introvert; and selling yourself or your music to other people isn’t one of your strengths.
+But this is a problem because you are naturally an introvert.
+And selling yourself or your music to other people ain’t one of your strengths.
 You simply don’t have a “knack” for promotions because you’re more of a creative introvert who prefers to spend time on creative individual pursuits.

 In such instances, unless you quickly develop your abilities as a promoter, you will struggle to get the word out about your music.
 As such, your only other option is to work off the strengths of other people who can help you in this area.
 You can therefore either hire a promoter, or you can do the promotional work yourself.
 And even if you’re adequately good at promoting your own music, it might not be the best use of your time based on your areas of greatest strength.
 Why not let someone else do what they’re good at while you focus on what you’re best at?
 Leveraging your time in the right way is after all one of the fastest ways to get ahead in this world.